Mobility Mapper

 Mobility Mapper is a free app for wheelchair users, mobility scooter riders, handcyclists and tricyclists.

-Record your journeys, flag the barriers you encounter, and help create an accessible map of routes that genuinely work for you.
+Record your journeys, add the barriers, accessible toilets and Blue Badge parking you find, and help create a map of routes that genuinely work for you.

 Follow us on social media